 - One other Small- or medium-based Khador solo with a point cost of 5 or less

 - Khador warjacks in this army gain Pathfinder.

 - Before models are deployed at the start of the game, you can place one 5" AOE forest terrain feature anywhere completely within 18" of the rear table edge of your deployment zone.

 Jaws of the Wolf in a nutshell

-The other side of the coin to this theme, are the infantry options, comprised of Khador's Stealth and Advance Deployment units.
+Jaws of the Wolf focuses on the mainstay of Khador armies in MK3: The Warjacks, supplemented by infantry options comprised of Khador's Stealth and Advance Deployment units.
 It is quite possible to run an army entirely made up of stealth models.
-Lastly, never underestimate the power of denying Ambush to your opponent.
+Lastly, never underestimate the power of having Pathfinder on every single heavy warjack you bring.

 List Building Tips

-Starting a 25 point list
+Starting a 25 point Brawl list

 Casters of Note

-- Zerkova2: Zerkova 2 works much better with far more Greylords and offers nothing to the models available in this theme.
+- Zerkova2 - Zerkova 2 works much better with far more Greylords and offers nothing to the models available in this theme.